MaterialFoundry/Worldbuilder/docs/mainApplication/searching.md

 Search terms are case-insensitive.

 <b>Examples:</b><br>
-Searching `t` will result in all articles that contain "t" in their name.<br>
+Searching `t` will result in all articles that have "t" in their name.<br>
-Searching `tavern` will result in all articles that contain "tavern" in their name.<br>
+Searching `tavern` will result in all articles that have "tavern" in their name.<br>
-Searching `the old tavern` will result in articles that contain "the", "old" or "tavern" in their name.<br>
+Searching `the old tavern` will result in articles that have "the", "old" or "tavern" in their name.<br>
-Searching `"the old tavern"` will result in articles that contain "the old tavern" in their name.
+Searching `"the old tavern"` will result in articles that have "the old tavern" in their name.

 ## Searching by Tag
 You can search for articles that have a certain tag.<br>